 Willem Strabbing, Managing Director of ESMIG (the European smart energy solution providers) - the body representing European metering companies - shares his views on the steps being taken to secure the smart grid.

 "The Security and Privacy Group of ESMIG has defined a common set of security requirements for smart meters, based on the requirements found in EU member states.
 The meters produced by ESMIG members comply with these requirements.
-Currently, we are defining a security certification approach using the common requirements as a starting point.
+Currently, we are defining a security certification approach using common requirements as a starting point.

-The meter data collectors are obliged to perform a data protection impact assessment, to make it clear what data they are collecting, for what purpose and how they protect this data against risks such as loss, modification and illegal access.
+The meter data collectors are obliged to perform a data protection impact assessment to clarify what data they are collecting, for what purpose, and how they protect this data against risks such as loss, modification, and illegal access.

 There are always risks when introducing new technology.
 Why are smart meters so much better than what we already have?

-The replacement of meters has been accelerated because the transition of the energy systems requires more functionalities in meters.
+The replacement of meters has been accelerated because the energy systems' transition requires more functionalities in meters.
 For example, the introduction of multiple and dynamic energy tariffs in meters enables demand response: the price of energy consumption can increase when there is a lack of energy generation.

-Since smart metering is a regulated business, there is a much stronger government supervision of this process as compared to commercial infrastructure related services such as phone, TV and internet.
+Since smart metering is a regulated business, there is much stronger government supervision of this process than commercial infrastructure-related services such as phone, TV, and internet.
 Meter data cannot be exchanged with third parties (beyond the consumer and meter data collector) without explicit and documented consent from the consumer."

 Either way, when awareness and best practices to deal with vulnerabilities are in place, there is still no guarantee that the system cannot be compromised.
-So, ensuring that infrastructure is continuously monitored for potential security breaches is a very important, new process that needs to be put in place."
+So, ensuring that infrastructure is continuously monitored for potential security breaches is a critical, new process that needs to be put in place."

 Related content: Are smart meters helping or invading our homes?